How to Set Up an Auction

 This will give you the options to choose a Live Sale or an Auction Preview

 Select the appropriate payment plan and if it is a Live Sale or a Timed Sale

 *If you do not see the correct payment plan or have questions on your listing options with us, please email firstname.lastname@example.org

 The name of your auction.
 Titles have a 49-character limit, including spaces.
 (Please do not include any special characters in your title).

 Character limit: 2,000.
 Add the most searchable words here to best describe your sale.
 For example: “Fine furniture sale featuring an 18th Century English Chippendale desk.”
 Tell us the main categories featured in the auction as well as any noteworthy items being offered.
 What would buyers search for to find your items?

 When and where are your items available to view?
+Do you allow in-person viewings/exhibitions of all of your upcoming items?
 For example: “Preview on Sunday, October 4, or available for preview on LiveAuctioneers."
 HTML is not allowed in this field, which is limited to 2,000 characters.

 Choose the category that best describes your sale.
 We give you a list of 16 categories to choose from, but you can only select 1.
 Approximately 24 hours after your sale is uploaded, our system searches the catalog for keywords and designates each lot to a broad category that can be browsed by our bidders.
 This also triggers email alerts sent to bidders interested in the types of items you sell.
 Learn more about Optimizing your Auction for Search (SEO) here.

 List the specialists who curated this auction catalog.
 Learn More

 Don’t worry!
 This is for data-collection purposes only.